SAP-archive/cloud-workflow-codejam/exercises/06/readme.md

 ### 3. Configure an API Environment

-In the API Hub you can not only explore but try out APIs.
-For this, there's a sandbox environment provided, but it's better and more convenient to set up an API environment that reflects your trial account setup.
+In the API Hub you can not only explore but also try out APIs.
+For this, there's a generic sandbox environment provided, but it's better and more convenient to set up an API environment that reflects your trial account setup.
 In this step you'll do just that, defining an API environment that reflects your SAP Cloud Platform trial account and the Workflow service you have enabled there.

 :point_right: At the top of the Workflow API details, select the "Configure Environments" link to get to a dialog where you can create a new environment.
 You should see something like this: